ray-project/ray/doc/source/ray-contribute/writing-code-snippets.rst

 When to use *literalinclude*
 ============================
-If you're writing an end-to-end examples and your examples doesn't containt outputs, use *literalinclude*.
+If you're writing an end-to-end examples and your examples doesn't contain outputs, use *literalinclude*.

 -----------------------------------